Sutirthachowdhury/DBA_cavity_polariton_Chemistry/README.md

 **How to run the code:**

-Step1: First, you will locate three python (.py) files which are the source codes.
+Step 1: First, you will locate three python (.py) files which are the source codes.
 Here are the functionals for the three codes.

 1. coupling.py : outputs the reaction rate over energy gap between donor and bridge.
 2. coupling_marcus.py : outputs the reaction rate over the energy gap between donor and acceptor (reproduce invert Marcus pictures).
 3. coupling_scan_g.py : ouputs the reaction rate over the effective light-matter coupling strength (__g<sub>c</sub>__/__w<sub>c</sub>__).

+Step 2: Second, you will see a file named as "model.py" refers the inputs of your calculations.
+Details of the inputs are addressed inside the file.

-Step2: you can run the code in your terminal or with supercomputer.
+Step 3: Now, you can run the code in your terminal or with supercomputer.

 1. To run in terminal : type python3 "filename.py"
 2. To run with supercomputer : (a). open the ".sbatch" file and see the last line which excutes the files in your computing nodes. (b).
 Change accordingly with your program and computing nodes and after that type "sbatch submit.sbatch" in your terminal.

-Step3: After executing the codes you will see the output data in a file named as "filename.txt".
+Step 4: After executing the codes you will see the output data in a file named as "filename.txt".
 You can further visualize it by using Gnuplot, Matplotlib, excel, origin etc..

 **References:**